sitrucp/2020_debates/README.md

 * Speaker segments - one or more time based segments by speaker.
 * Items - one or more time based "items" one for each word.

+A sample IAM policy that includes both S3 and Transcribe actions is included here.

 ## Processing debate output JSON

 Python used to load JSON file into Pandas dataframe that was used as data source for a <a href="https://plotly.com/python/gantt/">Plotly timeline chart</a>.